TeachersFirst's Man Soars Into Flight - Resources

 Grades6 to 12

 In the ClassroomExplore this site with your class on an interactive whiteboard or projector.
 Use the images of the Wright Brother's notebooks to demonstrate the importance of gathering and recording scientific evidence.
 Allow students to explore this site on their own.
-Have students create timelines about aircraft history (with music, photos, videos, and more) using Capzles, reviewed here.
-Have students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about one of the Wright Brothers.
+Modify learning by challenging students to create timelines about aircraft history (it can include text, images and collaboration) using Sutori, reviewed here.
+Extend learnong by having students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about one of the Wright Brothers.

 GradesK to 9